fjcalzado/Asynchronous-Javascript/readme.md

 ![Synchronous vs Asynchronous](src/png/sync_async.png)

-Combining different fashions we can classify I/O operations by its nature:
+Combining these flavors, we can classify I/O operations by its nature:

 - `Synchronous` `Blocking` I/O. The whole operation is done in one shot blocking the execution flow:
-  - The thread is blocked in order to wait for the device to be ready.
+  - The thread is blocked while waiting.
   - The response is processed immediately afterwards.
-- `Synchronous` `Non-Blocking` I/O. Similar to the previous one but using polling to avoid blocking in the first stage:
+- `Synchronous` `Non-Blocking` I/O. Similar to the previous one but using any polling technique to avoid blocking in the first stage:
-  - Operation will not block the thread, instead, polling is used.
+  - Calls returns immediately, thread not blocked.
+A *try later* approach may be needed.
   - The response is processed immediately when received.
 - `Asynchronous` `Non-Blocking` I/O:
-  -  We just send an I/O request that immediately returns to avoid blocking.
-There is no need for active polling in this case.
-OS takes care of everything and keep it transparent to us.
+  - I/O request returns immediately returns to avoid blocking.
   - A notification is sent once completed.
 Then, a function to process the response is scheduled to be run at some point in our execution flow.

+# Javascript

+Javascript is aimed to be run on browsers, dealing with network requests and user interactions, all at the same time.
+Therefore, Javascript has evolved to be good for I/O-bound applications.
+For that reason:

+> Javascript uses an asynchronous non-blocking model, with a single-threaded event loop for its I/O interfaces.

+This can be summarized in the following figure: